nodejs/node/doc/api/packages.md

-Ultimately, it is the choice of the package author which form of subpath to support - extensionless, like `import 'pkg/subpath'`, or extensioned, like `import 'pkg/subpath.js'` and per the exports example above.
+Ultimately, it is the choice of the package author which form of subpath to support - extensionless, like `import 'pkg/subpath'`, or extensioned, like `import 'pkg/subpath.js'` per the exports example above.
 Both conventions are used in the Node.js ecosystem.

 For packages where interoperability with [import maps][] is desired, using explicit file extensions when defining package subpaths can be preferable since